A Letter from Tad's Brother

 Who is Tad DuPriest and why is there a foundation in his name?
 The answer to “Who is Tad” is quite complex, so let me begin with how we started a foundation in Tad’s honor.
 Before I continue though, you may be wondering why I said “Who IS Tad” rather than “Who WAS Tad”?
 Is Tad still alive you ask?
 Well, yes and no. Unfortunately, Tad departed the physical world on July 20th, 1992; however, his spirit very much lives and breathes in many of us today.
 I will elaborate in a minute.
 Let me get back to the origin of the foundation.
 Several years ago I was with my wife Melanie and six year old daughter Sydney at St. Catherine’s Daisy Days, when a strangely familiar woman approached me.
 She reintroduced herself to me as Bentley Keso, a best friend of Tad’s in high school.
 After telling each other about our families, Bentley wasted no time in relaying to me how much she still missed and loved Tad.
 She went on to say that a real passion had been tugging at her heart to start a foundation in Tad’s name in order to raise money for a children’s charity.
 I was so moved, as I always am whenever I run into Tad’s friends (they are my best friends now too) who talk to me as if Tad was physically still alive.
 She said that she had spoken to a few other friends of Tad’s and that they were fully behind starting the foundation.
 Without further hesitation, I committed myself to helping start a foundation that would raise as much money as possible for a worthy cause.

 Who is Tad?”
-Tad was born on May 9th, 1973.
-He and I grew up in Ashland, VA with our parents Rob and Barclay.
+Tad was born on May 9th, 1973, in Ashland, VA with our parents Rob and Barclay.
 We both attended Hanover Academy from Kindergarten through Seventh Grade.
 After that, we had the privilege of attending St. Christopher’s School in Richmond, VA from Eighth to Twelfth Grade.
 As I was three years older than Tad, I finished my four years at Hampden-Sydney College in 1992 as Tad was finishing up his freshman year at Randolph-Macon College.
 That summer was high with expectations, as it had been planned that the DuPriest family would take Cancun by storm at the end of July.
 I was especially excited about the trip, because it was going to be the first time in so many years that Tad and I would just have each other to buddy around with.
-Most of you know what happened next, but for those who don’t, here’s the bad part.
-It was July 20th, 1992, and Tad and I were working at St. Christopher’s Summer Experience Camp.
+Sadly, our family I were unable to , on July 20th, 1992, Tad and I were working at St. Christopher’s Summer Experience Camp.
 Tad was driving a van load of campers back from putt-putt.
 He was coming down River Road when the van edged off the shoulder and flipped several times.
 Luckily no children were killed in the accident, but Tad was not as fortunate.
 He was buried at age nineteen.
 I was twenty-two.

 I do not think we often recognize or appreciate true beauty until it is gone, or at least appears to be gone.
 Now don’t get me wrong in assuming I am saying Tad represented true beauty.
 If you knew him like I did, you definitely knew there were many characteristics of him that did not come remotely close to true beauty.
 In fact, many were just the opposite.
 However, when Tad DuPriest was on his “game,” I always felt like I was witnessing something special, something resembling “true beauty.”
 Tad was graced with outstanding athletic ability and excelled much faster than the other Ashland kids his age.
 I always liked to relate his rapid athletic development to the fact that I allowed him to play sports with me and the older boys in the neighborhood, but this argument quickly went by the wayside as his athletic accomplishments kept piling up at a tremendous speed.
 Now I must mention that one advantage (or disadvantage) Tad did have growing up was his weight.
 He definitely was a little larger than your normal kid.
 In fact, the only real way I could get back at him if he ever made me mad was to hold up his old baseball team photo (all the kids were seven years old in the photo) and say, “Hey, who is that assistant coach standing on the end next to all the little kids?”
 This would immediately lead to rapid tears from Tad followed by a swift beating on me.
 In high school and for one year in college, Tad grew more and more into his body and became a real force to be reckoned with on the football and baseball fields and earned several honors in each.
 He actually was a hell of a basketball player too.
 I distinctly remember one particular time in which he was on the court and I was in the stands, and we made eye contact for several seconds.
 He was looking for advice from me.
 I gave it, and without a second’s thought, he executed it to perfection.
 As he ran back down the court, we made eye contact again and just smiled.
 This was definitely one of my many beautiful Tad moments.
 While Tad was more times than not on his “game” athletically, it was really Tad’s quick wit and humor with his friends that also defined him as being on his “game.”